iamchoking/hashbrown/README.txt

 ####################################################
-Runge Kutta Program by Hyungho Choi
+Hashbrown: A Runge Kutta 4-th Order Program by Hyungho Choi
 ####################################################

 -Please follow the instruction carefully (since I also do not know what could go wrong)